Freight company: Logistics brokers

 Freight brokers are federally regulated and bonded companies.
 Most commonly they have a vast network and access to a library of freight carriers and search for the right availability based on customer specifications.
 These brokers also offer various value-added services that encompass transportation, logistics, and distribution.
 Typically, freight brokers do not "fingerprint", or touch, the freight.
 They engage in helping shippers find the best price with the best carrier for any given load.

 The proliferation of freight brokers called for an increase in financial integrity and liability of these companies, which has led to the passing of the Moving Ahead for Progress in the 21st Century Act (MAP-21).
 In order to obtain a license to broker freight, a freight brokerage must purchase a surety bond or trust agreement with the Federal Motor Carrier Safety Administration (FMCSA).
 Prior to June 2012 when the bill was signed by President Obama, the surety bond coverage required to hold a broker license was $10,000.
 Effective October 1, 2013, the surety bond requirement increased to $75,000.
 On December 12, 2015 the FMCSA brought into effect the United Registration System.
 Existing freight brokers with a USDOT, MC, or FF number could continue to do business until April 14, 2017 before they must switch to the electronic online URS system.

 A recent trend is for freight brokers to specialize in offering automated platforms to shippers so that they can tender their own loads.

 Other logistics companies include 3rd-Party Logistics Providers.
 They offer a variety of supply chain and distribution-related practices and techniques in order to improve in-house logistics.
 The main difference between a traditional freight broker and most 3rd-Party Logistics Providers is that freight brokers do not actually touch (fingerprint) the freight, whereas 3rd-Party Logistics providers often do.
 This can happen, for example, when the 3rd-Party Logistics company handles outsourced manufacturing and/or warehousing.

-Third-party logistics software

-Freight companies use specialized software to track the large numbers of shipments.
-Some freight companies specialize in certain parts of the market.
-If a freight company does not have its own negotiated carrier rates, there are other types of technology and partnerships that can be used in lieu of a transportation management system.